-We Empower Asia commits itself to putting in place enabling policies for women to participate, access and provide increasing opportunities for economic empowerment and work.
+WE Empower Asia commits itself to putting in place enabling policies for women to participate, access and provide increasing opportunities for economic empowerment and work.
 This is either through new policies or policy refinements linked to making sure that current policies are really sensitive to the situation of women especially at this time with the work from arrangement and the flexibility that needs to be extended for those who are formally employed.
 New policies would be in the emerging kind of work for example freelancing, gig economy and online work now being promoted.

 The creation of an enabling environment for women enterprises to grow and to scale up and try to find links and markets and opportunities where they can supply their produce and market linkaging.
-There is also opportunity creation and scaling up through capacity building and enhancement ikewise, it is also advocating for loans with interest rates friendly to entrepreneurs.
+There is also opportunity creation and scaling up through capacity building and enhancement s.
+Mesina acknowledges that the Magna Carta for Workers in the Informal Economy (MACWIE) is strongly being lobbied and its passage is crucial.